FabioCLima/api-development-and-documentation-project/README.md

 ## Author

-Developed as part of the Udacity Full Stack Web Developer Nanodegree Program.
+Developed as part of the Udacity Backend with Python Nanodegree Program.